ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

 ### The `|` Union Operator

 Python 3.10 introduced a more concise syntax for union types using the `|` operator.
-Unions written this way indicate use the idea of the logical "OR" to combine the differnt types.
+Unions written this way indicate use the idea of the logical "OR" to combine the different types.
 This rewritten `process_value` definition is equivalent to the previous one using `Union[int, str]`:

 ```python
 # example_7.py

 def process_value(value: int | str) -> str:
     return str(value)
 ```

-This syntax is shorter and often clearer--you can read it as, "value is an int or str".
+This syntax is shorter and often clearer--you can read it as, "value is an `int` or `str`".

 You can chain the `|` operator to include multiple types (e.g., `int | str | float`), and you can use it with `None`: `str | None` is the same as `Optional[str]`: